mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Borlund has numerous bodies of water, some of which appear to be craters caused by ancient meteor strikes.
 Its single true ocean is surrounded on three sides by volcanic-ridged land masses, with near-vertical walls of burnt rock rising out of the water.
 The fourth side starts as a black sand beach gradually giving way to low plains covered in springy ground cover.
 The plains end in a deep rift valley, the result of a 4,000-year-

 old earthquake.
-On the other side of the rift is a high plateau, where plains were gradually lifted up 100 kilometres over the last 200 million years.
+On the other side of the rift is a high plateau, where plains were gradually lifted up 100 kilometers over the last 200 million years.
 Here, the ground cover is spongy rather than springy.

 Plant life on cliffs and ridges evolved to compete for sunlight by clinging to near-vertical surfaces and growing outward in wide, flat shelves.
 Complicated root structures use enzyme catalysts to bore slowly into the rock to anchor the plants, leaching chemicals directly from metabolised stone.
 New plants may require centuries to root.
 Once established, plants grow outward at an astonishing rate.